youfiElwy/Big-Data/Assignments/README.md

 4. **Task 4:** Income Prediction using LogisticRegression in SparkML.
 5. **Task 5:** Email Spam Classification using RandomForestClassifier in SparkML.

-### Deliverables:
-- Implementation of each task in notebooks.
-- Featurization steps where required.
-- Accuracy calculations for classification tasks.

 ---

-### General Notes:
-- **Submission:** Each assignment requires submission via email in the specified format.
-- **Plagiarism Policy:** Strict adherence to academic integrity guidelines is expected.
-- **Resources:** Links to external resources used in code development should be included.

 For detailed requirements and dataset specifics, please refer to the respective assignment folders.